jordongerber/preamp/README.md

  * become familiar with microcontroller programming
  * make a bomb preamp

 ## Implementation
+* I am planning to use an ESP32 controller as the MCU
 * This preamp will implement relay-controlled input and output switching
- 	* inputs
+  * Inputs
   * Some number of single-ended RCA pairs
  	  * 1-2 pairs balanced pairs
+    * relays controlled via demux from MCU.
+Input control via
+      * front panel rotary encoder
+      * front panel capacitive touch sensors
+      * IR remote control
+      * because it's an ESP32, I gotta play with network control
  		* Selection remembered when the device is power-cycled
- 	* outputs
+ 	* Outputs
  		* 1x single-ended RCA pair
  		* 1x balanced XLR pair
  		* Headphone Amp